-Despite these gains, unauthorized immigrants remain a whole lot much less possibly than lawful immigrants to be proficient in English (34% vs. Fifty-seven % in 2016) or hold a university diploma (17% vs. 37%).
+Despite these gains, unauthorized immigrants remain a whole lot much less likely than lawful immigrants to be proficient in English (34% vs. Fifty-seven % in 2016) or hold a university diploma (17% vs. 37%).

-Below is a better study growing degrees of English proficiency and schooling amongst unauthorized immigrants within the U.S. – and demographic factors behind the modifications.
+Below is a better study of growing degrees of English proficiency and schooling amongst unauthorized immigrants within the U.S. – and demographic factors behind the modifications.

 A converting profile